OpenTermsArchive/engine/decision-records/0004-data-api.md

 ### Solution E

-Solution E is a combination of solutions A and B without the premature performance optimization of solution C.
+Solution E is the same as solution D without the premature performance optimization introduced in solution C.

 #### Base URL